 Starting in 2013, I sold weekly fantasy projections from a Bayesian model I built.
 The model used preseason draft rankings as priors, then incorporated weekly results for an updated posterior.
-I ran the site for four seasons before switching to an improved, non-Bayesian model and relaunching as Fantasy Math in 2017.
+I ran the site for four seasons before switching to an improved, non-Bayesian model and relaunching as

 Motivation for site grew out of the (still held) belief that fantasy markets were mostly efficient, and that — with obvious exceptions for suspended guys and handcuffs — ADP probably did as well or better than anything else for WDIS decisions in week 1

 But ADP is built on the best knowledge available preseason, and new information (mainly how guys actually performed) comes in weekly.
 I wanted a way to reconcile those prior beliefs with new data, and figured a Bayesian model was the natural way to do that.

 and fit it to a Gamma distribution, where ADP and ADP^2 entered linearly into the alpha (scale) parameter and beta (shape) was the same for all players in a given position and scoring system.

 Wrote the Bayesian portion of the model in R with Jags, setting the prior so alpha would start at the ADP-fit model, then update as we added game results.